1) Once Upon a Time in Anatolia (Turkey...Nuri Bilge Ceylan)

 BEST RE-DISCOVERED FILMS: The Birds (Alfred Hitchcock, 63); Harry and Tonto (Paul Mazursky, 74); Mother, Jugs and Speed (Peter Yates, 76); Since You Went Away (John Cromwell, 44); Deep Cover (Bill Duke, 92)

-NEED TO SEE: The Best Exotic Marigold Hotel, Bachelorette, Barrymore, Being Flynn, The Central Park Five, The Color Wheel, The Five-Year Engagement, The Gatekeepers, Iron Sky, Middle of Nowhere, Neighboring Sounds, The Painting, Quartet, The Rabbi's Cat, A Royal Affair, Ruby Sparks, Rust and Bone, Starlet, Tabu, This is Not a Film, War Witch
+NEED TO SEE (last revised 12/13): The Best Exotic Marigold Hotel, Bachelorette, Barrymore, Being Flynn, The Color Wheel, The Five-Year Engagement, Middle of Nowhere, The Painting, The Rabbi's Cat, A Royal Affair, Ruby Sparks, Rust and Bone, Starlet, Tabu, This is Not a Film, War Witch

 BEST ENGLISH-LANGUAGE PICTURE: THE MASTER (followed by, in descending order): Zero Dark Thirty, Margaret, Compliance, Cloud Atlas, Damsels in Distress, Beasts of the Southern Wild, Take This Waltz, Silver Linings Playbook, Bernie